 A child abandoned in Australia could also acquire Australian citizenship, click here to find out how.

-Australian citizenship law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help under Australian Citizenship application processes.
+Australian citizenship law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help under Australian Citizenship application processes.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa